 The retroactive date is the earliest point in time that your insurance policy will cover an incident or dispute.
 It's sometimes called the retro date or retroactive date of inception.

 What is a retroactive date?

-Retroactive dates are a feature of claims-made policies, such as errors and omissions (E&O) and directors and officers (D&O) insurance.
-You may also see it called the retro date, or retroactive date of inception.
+A retroactive date is a feature of claims-made policies, such as errors and omissions (E&O) and directors and officers (D&O) insurance.
+It's generally defined as the day that your coverage begins.

 Why is your policy’s retroactive date important?